 School counselors play an integral role in supporting students socially, emotionally, and academically within the K-12 school environment.
-They are trained to support students when facing challenges that can prevent them from fully thriving within the school setting.
-School counselors provide individual counseling, small-group counseling, guidance lessons, and a plethora of additional services to support students, faculty, and staff.
+These counselors are trained to assist students when facing challenges preventing them from fully thriving at school.
+School counselors provide individual counseling, small-group counseling, guidance lessons, and additional services to support students, faculty, and staff.

-If a school has a school counselor, the school counselor is trained to support youth academically, socially, and emotionally within a K-12 setting.
-School counselors provide individual short-term counseling services to students who may be experiencing a problem that is impacting them within the academic setting.
-Students can normally be referred to see their school counselor by a teacher, administrator, parent/guardian, or students can refer themselves.
-Typically, there is a process to see the school counselor, which varies school to school.
+A school counselor is trained to support youth academically, socially, and emotionally within a K-12 setting.
+School counselors provide individual short-term counseling services to students experiencing problems impacting them within the academic setting.
+A teacher, administrator, or parent may refer students to a counselor, or students can refer themselves.

-School counselors also can provide small-group counseling services for students.
-Some topics of group-counseling services that can be provided to students include, but are not limited to, social skills, coping with the loss of a loved one, career planning, and building rapport with peers.
-These are some general types of groups that may be facilitated by a school counselor.
+School counselors can provide small-group counseling services for students.
+These services may focus on social skills, coping with losing a loved one, career planning, and building rapport with peers.

-However, school counselors normally conduct a needs assessment to determine what types of groups and other services are required for students to thrive within the academic setting.
-School counselors are trained in their programs to provide counseling services to students, which may often include training in social and emotional learning.
-However, they are not clinical counselors and therefore do not provide mental-health diagnoses.
-Due to this, many school counselors refer students to another mental-health provider outside of the academic setting if additional mental-health services are needed.
+School counselors normally conduct a needs assessment to determine the types of groups and services required for students to thrive within the academic setting.
+School counselors are trained to provide counseling services and social and emotional learning.
+However, they are not clinical counselors and cannot provide mental health diagnoses.
+Due to this, many school counselors refer students to another mental health provider outside of the academic setting if additional mental health services are needed.

-School counselors also consult and collaborate with teachers, staff, administrators, and parents/guardians.
-Through collaboration, they often help other adults brainstorm and find solutions to optimally meet students’ needs within the academic setting.
-School counselors often consult with other adults who work with the students to ensure that all personnel within the school setting are providing resources that focus on the students’ real needs.
+School counselors consult and collaborate with teachers, staff, administrators, and parents/guardians.
+Through collaboration, they can help other adults brainstorm and find solutions to meet students’ needs.

 What Certifications Do School Counselors Have?

-School counselors are well equipped to provide social, emotional, career, and academic support to their students.
-School counselors obtain a master’s degree with a specialization in school counseling that focuses on counseling within the K-12 setting.
-There are certain core classes within the master’s program that school counselors take, such as counseling theories, techniques, career counseling, introduction to school counseling, program management in schools, ethics, and many other courses that support school counselors’ ability to meet their students’ needs.
+School counselors obtain a master’s degree in school counseling within the K-12 setting.
+Counselors take specific courses, such as counseling theories, techniques, career counseling, introduction to school counseling, program management in schools, ethics, and many other classes that support their ability to meet students’ needs.

-According to the Council for Accreditation of Counseling and Related Educational Programs (CACREP),1 school counseling programs must be at least 48 credit hours.
-Within master’s degree programs in school counseling, counselors take core classes but also have to do a practicum and internship experience within a K-12 school.
-During their practicum and internship experience, they work hands-on with students under the supervision of a licensed school counselor.
-Once school counselors complete their master’s program, they must also apply for a license through their state department of education verifying that they meet the requirements to be a school counselor.
+According to the Council for Accreditation of Counseling and Related Educational Programs (CACREP), school counseling programs must be at least 48 credit hours.1 Counselors also have practicum and internship experience within a K-12 school where they work hands-on with students under the supervision of a licensed school counselor.
+Once school counselors complete these programs, they must apply for a license through their state department of education to verify they meet the requirements to be a school counselor.

-The Roles of School Counselors In Elementary, Middle, and High Schools
+School Counseling In Elementary, Middle, & High Schools

-The role of the school counselor varies from setting to setting and district to district depending on students’ needs.
-However, the underlying roles of school counselors are to ensure that students have the support that they need academically, socially, and emotionally to thrive within the academic setting.
-Below you will find some counselor duties at the elementary, middle, and high school levels.
+School counselor roles vary from setting to setting and district to district.
+However, the underlying goal is to ensure students have the support they need academically, socially, and emotionally to thrive at school.

 Elementary School Counseling

-Elementary school counselors provide support to students to thrive academically, socially, and emotionally by collaborating with teachers, staff, parents, and administrators to support students.
+Elementary school counselors help students thrive academically, socially, and emotionally by collaborating with teachers, staff, parents, and administrators to support students.

 - Short-term individual counseling